-This release of U74 Core Complex 21G1.01.00 is intended for evaluation purposes only.
+This release of U74-MC Core Complex 21G1.01.00 is intended for evaluation purposes only.
 As such, the RTL source code has been intentionally obfuscated, and its use is governed by your Evaluation License.

-1.3 U74 Core Complex Overview
+1.3 U74-MC Core Complex Overview

-The U74 Core Complex includes $1 \times U7$ 64-bit RISC-V core, along with the necessary functional units required to support the core.
+The U74-MC Core Complex includes $1 \times S7$ and $4 \times U7$ 64-bit RISC-V cores, along with the necessary functional units required to support the cores.
 These units include a Core-Local Interruptor (CLINT) to support local interrupts, a Platform-Level Interrupt Controller (PLIC) to support platform interrupts, physical memory protection, a Debug unit to support a JTAG-based debugger host connection, and a local cross-bar that integrates the various components together.

-The U74 Core Complex memory system consists of a Data Cache and Instruction Cache.
-The U74 Core Complex also includes a Front Port, which allows external masters to be coherent with the L1 memory system and access to the TIMs, thereby removing the need to maintain coherence in software for any external agents.
+The U74-MC Core Complex memory system consists of a Data Cache, Data Tightly-Integrated Memory (DTIM), Instruction Cache, and Instruction Tightly-Integrated Memory (ITIM), with coherent L1 caches, a shared L2 cache, and a directory-based coherence manager.
+The U74-MC Core Complex also includes a Front Port, which allows external masters to be coherent with the L1 memory system and access to the TIMs, thereby removing the need to maintain coherence in software for any external agents.